jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: 4 XP .
 From the rule book: ATK values that are below 0 are treated as 0 except when trying to raise or lower them.
 In the latter case, always use the real value.

+^(Source: FB Post - Kirk)

+---

+Q: Does adding counters count as her gaining ATK?
+What about Trickster God switching her ATK/DEF, would she gain 5 xp as she turns into a 6/1?

+A: Yes and Yes.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 ## Mystique (SC)
 *Set: The Marvel Battles**